Williamj83/kickstarter-analysis/README.md

 ## Analysis and Challenges
 Analysis of Outcomes Based on Launch Date
 For Outcomes Based on Launch Date, I used a pivot table to filter out campaign outcomes; successful, failed or canceled based on launch date.
 These results are visualized using a line chart.
+The data indicate May-June as the best time to launch campaigns.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/90795844/141693575-feda80e7-f878-41dd-94f6-597c3ad59486.png)

 Analysis of Outcomes Based on Goals
 For Outcomes Based on Goals, I created a chart and used countifs() function to populate the monetary goals of successful, failed and canceled campaigns that were plays.
 These results were visualized using a line chart.
+The data indicate that most campaigns are more successful at $5000 and below goal ranges.
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/90795844/141693615-2481b062-ac13-4e74-8f42-04689f391dd4.png)

 ### Challenges and Difficulties